ChainZeeLi/sqlVSnosql/README.md

 He can run two type databases, with SQL storing informations about the wines he has, and NOSQL for sales and inventory.

-### Scripts
+### Script
-⋅⋅* Note: for Alcohaul_mongo.py, it's assumed that you have mongo server setup on your local machine*
+*Note: for Alcohaul_mongo.py, it's assumed that you have mongo server setup on your local machine*

 * Alcohaul_sql.py
-⋅⋅* records are loaded into local sql datebase from the json file ⋅⋅* provides search function to search with a key/value combination ⋅⋅* privides a insertion function to add new products
+  * records are loaded into local sql datebase from the json file
+  * provides search function to search with a key/value combination
+  * privides a insertion function to add new products

 * Alcohaul_mongo.py
-⋅⋅* provides search function to search with a Python dictionary as input, with keys/values in the dictionary ⋅⋅* provides a function to insert a single record.
+  * provides search function to search with a Python dictionary as input, with keys/values in the dictionary
+  * provides a function to insert a single record.